gemc/home/index.markdown

 layout: default

-c1:  "{::nomarkdown}<br/> GEMC databases (txt, mysql) to store simulation parameters like geometry, materials, etc. No quantity is hard-coded: systems can be created w/o re-compiling the code."
+description:  "{::nomarkdown} GEMC use databases (ASCII, SQLITE, MYSQL) to create Geant4 simulation objects such as geometry, materials, etc.
+Since no quantity is hard-coded, systems can be created or modified w/o re-compiling the code.
-c2: " In addition:<br/><br/><li>Complex geometries can be built and uploaded to the databases without programming knowledge thanks to an intuitive python API</li>"
+In addition:<br/><br/>
+<li>The geometry/materials API is in python </li>
-c3: "<li>Models can be imported from CAD and/or GDML and mixed with the pyton API's.</li>"
+<li>Models can be imported from CAD and/or GDML and mixed with native Geant4 volumes</li>
-c4: "<li>The geometry can be modded at run time, for example by applying tilts / displacements</li><br/>{:/}"
+<li>The geometry can be modded at run time, for example by applying tilts / displacements</li><br/>{:/}"
-c5: "A typical GEMC usage: detector geometries and materials are loaded from various databases and the world is formed.
-Particles are swam through materials by Geant4, hits are digitized, and output(s) are created."

 p1:  "Geant4 volumes are built using the sci-g python API."
 p2:  "An example geometry: a flux scintillator paddle collects hits from protons impinging on a liquid hydrogen target"